What is a Disability?

 Next Steps

-If you are experiencing difficulty with one or more of these activities due to a disability or possible disability, please consider contacting our office to meet with someone to discuss options.
+If you have concerns about accessing Cornell classes, programs, services, etc., due to a disability or possible disability, please consider contacting our office to meet with someone to discuss options.

-If you would like to request disabilities services or accommodations, please follow the steps to register with our office.
+If you would like to request disability services or accommodations, please follow the steps to register with our office.

 Applicable Laws